genedan/TmVal/docs/usage/growth/tiered.rst

 It will take almost 70 years to reach 2%, and about 105 years to reach 3%.
 That's a long time!

-TmVal also offers the :code:`TieredTime` class, where the interest rate paid varies by the length of time the account is held:
+TmVal also offers the :class:`.TieredTime` class, where the interest rate paid varies by the length of time the account is held:

 .. rst-class:: right-align
 .. table::